sgmurphy/wordpress-plugins/tiktok-for-business/README.txt

 For more details on accepted payment methods, please click [here](https://ads.tiktok.com/help/article?aid=10007023).

-===  Will I be able to see all campaigns implemented via the TikTok for Wordpress integration on TikTok Ads Manager? ===
+===  Will I be able to see all campaigns implemented via the TikTok for WordPress plugin on TikTok Ads Manager? ===

 You will be able to see all campaigns created on the TikTok integration on your TikTok Ads Manager account.